pegaltier/rfcs/RFCs-etiquette/README.md

 ## RFC for RFCs

-Based on team wide conversations I wanted to suggest the process (or as Matt named it an Etiquette) for handling RFCs.
-We found the institution of RFCs proposed by Yegor extremely useful.
+Based on team-wide conversations I wanted to suggest the process for handling RFCs.
+We found the institution of RFCs extremely useful.
 This conversation is an attempt to solidify a second, upgraded iteration.

 ### Dual purpose of RFC